bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 ### Response document

 - Questions or suggestions are written in a different color `(royalblue)` than the actual response using the `xcolor` package with the `dvipsnames` option.
 You can change the color to your preference.
-You can use this package to add colors in other cases as well; check on [using colors in LaTeX on Overleaf](https://www.overleaf.com/learn/latex/Using_colors_in_LaTeX).
+You can use this package to add colors in other cases as well; check [using colors in LaTeX on Overleaf](https://www.overleaf.com/learn/latex/Using_colors_in_LaTeX).

 - For tables, figures, bibliography, footnotes, and any other special environments, follow the suggested format given above for the main proposal document.